-It could cause the overflow valve to "blow-off" and emit a small quantity of propane vapor.
+Should your container become over filled, such as on older coaches, it could cause the overflow valve to "blow-off" and emit a small quantity of propane vapor.
 This can be detected by a strong odor around tanks.
 Keep open flames away from this area.

-It is best to remove the , take to a safe area, and burn off the excess pressure for several minutes with a torch.
+It is best to remove the container, take to a safe area, and burn off the excess pressure for several minutes with a torch.